mozamustafaj/DatingApp/README.md

 - Search for books

 To-do list for future development:
-- mplement user authentication and authorization
+- Implement user authentication and authorization
 - Support for bulk orders
 - Enhance search functionality